Living in Washington D.C.

-The District of Columbia Public Schools enrolls 51,000 students and offers a range of programs to enrich the K-12 experience, including dual language programs, career academies, free study abroad trips, paid high school internships and Advanced Placement courses.
+The District of Columbia Public Schools enrolls 51,000 students and offers a range of programs to enrich the K-12 experience.
+Students in D.C. benefit from programs such as dual-language programs, career academies, free study abroad trips, paid high school internships and Advanced Placement courses.

 Washington, D.C.
 Transportation

 One of the most reliable public transportation systems in the U.S.

 Washington, D.C. is known for a clean, reliable Metro, and the public transportation network also includes a robust system of buses, trains and bike shares.

 Living in Washington D.C. means easy access to the city and the greater Northern Virginia area through the wide variety of transportation options: